 The Blue Nile name is on the top, and it has a cushioned interior.
 It’s the perfect packaging for a proposal and to store the ring.

 The package also comes with everything you need to know about your engagement ring.
 This includes a cleaning and care guide, the GIA report, and information on insuring your ring.

-Here’s our full Brilliant Earth review.
+Here’s my full Brilliant Earth review.